MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/FinancialServices/PropertyandCasualtyDataModel/Coverage.md

 ### <a href=#premiumadjustmentfactor name="premiumadjustmentfactor">premiumadjustmentfactor</a>

-Rate modification factor apply to the base rate to allow for better pricing the risk \x2ddepicting, expenses, risk, etc.
+Rate modification factor apply to the base rate to allow for better pricing the risk -depicting, expenses, risk, etc.
 First included in: PropertyandCasualtyDataModel/Coverage (this entity)

 #### Properties